algolia/brefsearch/README.md

 > [!TIP]
 > `.end` is never used. `.index` indicates that this is the nth subtitle of that
-> video; not very useful either. `.url` is redondant because we can craft it
+> video. `.url` is redundant because we can craft it
 > from other keys in the record.
+One can potentially infer the URL from the other parts of the records rather than storing them.

 `.thumbnail` contain info about the static thumbnail and animated preview.
 Of importance are the `.url` (for the thumbnail) and `.animatedUrl` (for the